regine/meltmodel/contributing.md

   and make that the active branch.

 2. __Make Changes__:
-  In your new branch, make changes at will, by editing files, adding files or removing files.
+  Now that we're in a new branch, we can make changes at will, by editing, adding or removing files.
   Git will recognize files in the directory as being in one of four statuses:
     - *Untracked:* Git is not tracking this file, and it is not included in the repository.
-    - *Unmodified:* Git is tracking this file, and it had not changed since the most recent commit.
+    - *Unmodified:* Git is tracking this file, and it has not changed since the most recent commit.
     - *Modified:* This file is being tracked, and has changed since the last commit, but Git has not been told to include these changes.
-    - *Staged:* Some changes made to this file have been staged, and these changes will be included in the next commit.
+    - *Staged:* Some changes made to this file have been staged, and these changes will be included the next time a commit is made.

   At the command line, you can view the status of your files via the command